optoscar/Get_Clean_Data_Peer_Assignment/Code_Book.md

 # Code Book for the data frames created with run_analysis.R

+The R script "run_analysis.R" create two dataframes from the original data: "data" and "tidy" dataframes.

+The first one contains the features selected (mean and std features) plus two rows indicating the subjectid and the activity.

+The characters "()" and "-" has been removed from the original feature names to be more friendly names.
+The descriptions can be found at the original "features_info.txt" file in the compressed file with the data.

+Following the columns included at the dataframes are listed.

 ## Dataframe "data" created by the R script "run_analysis.R"

 The "data" dataframe created with ´run_analysis.R´ contains the following columns:
 * subjectsid			-> Indicates the subjectsid
 * activity				-> Indicates the activity